nunomelodacosta/GitHub-Getting-and-Cleaning-Data/README.md

 output: html_document
 ---

+**IMPORTANT**: Copy the data files and the script into to your current working directory.
+Please read the *"How to run the script and create the desired output file"*  below intructions carefully

+## Files included in this repo (GitHub-Getting-and-Cleaning Data)

+* run_analysis.R: R script file
+* CodeBook.md: Codebook for run_analysis.R
+* README.md: Readme file
+* tidy_dataset.txt: the output of run_analysis.R script

 ##How the script works
 **run_analysis.R** is an R script which collects, works with, cleans and summarizes datasets with information of Human Activity Recognition Using Smartphones.
 A full description of the data and the experiment are available at the site where the data was obtained: